FeatureBaseDB/PythonGPT/README.md

 `pip install -r requirements.txt`

 ### Interact with the PythonGPT
-To begin using the language model shell, enter the following.
+To begin using the language model shell, enter the following:

 ```
 python doc_code.py
 ```

-History is accessible by hitting the up and down arrows at the prompt.
+History is accessible by hitting the up and down arrows at the prompt:

 ```
 kord@bob PythonGPT $ python3 doc_code.py